trezzuri/erpnext-docs/docs/en/accounts/payment-entry.md

 #### What is Unallocated Amount?

-When a Payment Entry is made in ERPNext and the Paid Amount is more than the total invoice amount, it is stored in the Customer's/Supplier's account.
+When a Payment Entry is made in SOMA and the Paid Amount is more than the total invoice amount, it is stored in the Customer's/Supplier's account.
 This amount is hence currently 'Unallocated'.
 Unallocated amount can be used against future invoices.

 For example, you create a Sales Invoice totaling 1,000 and the Customer paid 1,500.
 When another invoice is created for this Customer in the future for 1,000 again, the previously paid 500 can be used.